foambubble/foam/docs/link-reference-definition-improvements.md

   - To clean up the search results, remove link reference definition section guards (assuming that these are not defined by the markdown spec).
 Use unifiedjs parse trees to identify if there's missing (or surplus) definitions (check if they are identified properly by the library), and just add the needed definitions to the bottom of the file (without guards) AND remove them if they are not needed (anywhere from the file).

 Note that the proposal above supports both (build-time) inline transpilation of wikilinks as well as creation reference definitions.
 Depending on the direction of Foam, also only one of them could be selected.
 In that case the other could be implemented at later point of time.

+UI-wise, the publish targets could be picked in some similar fashion as the run/debug targets in vscode by implementing a separate panel, or maybe through command execution (CTRL+SHIFT+P) - not yet defined at this point.

 ## Links